yzdxs/learn-anything/readme.md

 As above, most mind maps have a dedicated issue for them.
 So if for example you wanted to add a book, you would [add it here](https://github.com/nikitavoloboev/knowledge-map/issues/24).
 If you want to add a topic that is not covered in any of the mind maps, you [can do it here](https://github.com/nikitavoloboev/knowledge-map/issues/359).
 If you want to add a course, you can [do it here](https://github.com/nikitavoloboev/knowledge-map/issues/10).

-If you want to add any resources like learning material or articles or images, just search for what mind map you think they should be added to [here](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3Aresources).
+If you want to add any resources like learning material or articles or images, just search for what mind map you think they should be added in [here](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3Aresources).

 I also curate [blogs](https://my.mindnode.com/Lr33AxQg1yTrPzYJrAbFD7E6Wr7cM6YyoUfXaEzp), [quora communities](https://my.mindnode.com/podGZSe7quPx5sFTPiEYugDpLBKVpVJsP9gPucdu), [reddit subreddits](https://my.mindnode.com/7GcutaqJUbnUuyjRsopqkPhyaaNa1BMmhao6pbf8), [quotes](https://my.mindnode.com/xenLnUXMQeADRoGCU9uCj5HgesBkbxvMzrLfU2pN), [advice](https://my.mindnode.com/mUBqDGqqUnz2up9oz3Q55NzAQfcc3tDER3vyH7XG),[interesting websites](https://my.mindnode.com/y4oVGAm2vzypkm3sxqzxVySu5VzN8bRhzRzPQeLs) and more.